openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 7: Light Sensing Interval

 Light Sensing Interval
-This parameter sets the amount of time (in seconds) between each successive ambient light level reading that is sent.
+<p&gtThis parameter sets the amount of time (in seconds) between each successive ambient light level reading that is sent.
 This value must be less than the Wakeup Interval Time (which is 43,200 seconds or 12 hours by default).
-This defaults to 180.
+This defaults to 180.</p&gt
 Values in the range 60 to 3600 may be set.

 The manufacturer defined default value is ```180```.